-Mayor Stew Young has allowed gangs to proliferate in Gangford and refused to fight drugs by refusing to hire more police.
-Under his “stewardship” he has turned the streets into a place where women aren’t safe, the parks into a place where school kids are robbed for drugs, parking lots into a place where drug dealers get stabbed to death, allowed the Devils Army a refuge and made excuses as an entire neighborhood got burgled.
-From now on though, it appears that everybody on the city council, except for Stew, will be the Langford acting mayor at some point during his remaining tenure, prompting the question, “Why is Stew Young not Langford’s mayor?”
+While mayor, Stew Young allowed gangs to proliferate in Gangford and refused to fight drugs by refusing to hire more police.
+Under Stew’s “stewardship” he turned the streets into a place where women aren’t safe.
+School kids are robbed for drugs in the parks.
+Also parking lots are now places where drug dealers get stabbed to death.
+It gets worse though.
+Stew even allowed the Devils Army a refuge and made excuses as an entire neighborhood got burgled.
+From now on though, it appears that everybody on the city council, except for Stew, will be the Langford acting mayor at some point during his remaining tenure, prompting this question.
+“Why is Stew Young not Langford’s mayor?”

 The only thing worse than Stew Young as mayor is six of his clones taking turns at apprenticeship.
-We don’t need anybody practicing on us.
-Who did we elect as mayor anyhow, and what right does Stew have to overturn the will of his constituents, and install his crew to do a job for which he was elected and they were not?
+After all, we don’t need anybody practicing on us.
+Who did we elect as mayor anyhow?
+And what right does Stew have to overturn the will of his constituents, and install his crew to do a job for which he was elected and they were not?

 I believe Stew had three probable reasons:

-- He guarantees himself future influence over the management of the City of Langford as he believes that by giving each of these people a “temporary mayorship” that each will be grateful to him in the future
+- Further, he guarantees himself future influence over the management of the City of Langford.
+That’s because he knows that by giving each of these people a “temporary mayorship” that each will be grateful to him in the future.

-- He creates a scenario wherein one of them would likely be voted in as mayor in any contested campaign as each of them can claim “experience as mayor” when running.
+- Additionally, he creates a scenario wherein one of them would likely be voted in as mayor in any contested campaign.
+After all, each of them can claim “experience as mayor” when running.

 STEW YOUNG WILL NOT BE THE ACTING MAYOR for the next three years.
 Here is the schedule for those mayoral apprenticeships, straight from the City of Langford’s web site, with my notes under each picture.